Updated August 2014

 Strengthening the Health Care Workforce

-- 7 health care providers have been placed in Saline County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 8 health care providers have been placed in Saline County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 428 health care professionals from Saline County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 653 enrollments in KU Medical Center continuing education courses and conferences by Saline County health care professionals in FY14.

-- 143 professional education and administrative visits in Saline County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 63 professional education and administrative visits in Saline County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health